sovetnik/ex_unit_ex/README.md

 # ExUnitEx

-ExUnitEx provides extra assertions for testing processes side effects when invoking functions that start or stop several processes.
-These new assertions are `assert_processes_started`, `assert_processes_stopped`, and `assert_processes_survived` macroses for using in ExUnit tests.
+ExUnitEx provides extra assertions for testing process side effects when invoking functions that start or stop several processes.
+These assertions are `assert_processes_started`, `assert_processes_stopped`, and `assert_processes_survived` macros for use in ExUnit tests.

 The assertion macros will take in two arguments - the function that starts or stops the processes and a list of expected process side effects.
 The expected process side effects will be in the form of a keyword list, where each key represents a process and the value is a list of expected side effects for that process.
 When assertion succeeds, it returns the result of passed function.